Cryogenics in Quantum Computing

 5. Stability and Scalability

-As quantum computers scale up in terms of qubit count and complexity, maintaining quantum coherence and minimizing errors become even more important.
+As quantum computers scale up in terms of qubit count and complexity, maintaining quantum coherence and minimizing errors becomes even more critical.
 Cryogenic cooling helps ensure that larger quantum systems can operate reliably without excessive error rates.
-Without cryogenics, quantum computing would be far less stable and error-prone, limiting its scalability and practical use.
+Without cryogenics, quantum computing would be far less stable and prone to errors, limiting its scalability and practical applications.

 6. Supporting Other Qubit Technologies